-Solstice Canyon Loop Trail is a 3.4 mile moderately trafficked loop trail located near Malibu, CA that features a waterfall and is rated as moderate.
+Solstice Canyon Loop Trail is a 3.4 mile moderately trafficked loop trail located near Malibu, California that features a waterfall and is rated as moderate.
 The trail is primarily used for hiking, walking, trail running, and nature trips and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash